You are hereResources / Glossary of Neuroscience Terms

 dorsal

-toward the back (Sheep Brain Dissection)
+toward the back of the body or top of the head (Sheep Brain Dissection)

 dorsal horn